victorabarros/nsq-service-self-driven/article/article_Intro_to_NSQ.md

 # Introduction to NSQ with Docker

-## Disclaimer
+## Intro

-In the last year, one of the most popular buzzword in the technology scenarios was **event**: Event sourcing pattern, event-driven programming, domain event pattern, even-driven architecture …
+In the last year, one of the most popular buzzword in the technology scenarios was **event**: Event sourcing pattern, event-driven programming, domain event pattern, event-driven architecture …

 So, this is not an article about event, but about **NSQ**, probably the simplest tool that can make your system event-friendly.